syncfusion-content/uwp-docs/uwp/Picker/gettingstarted.md

 The picker can be opened programmatically by setting by setting `SfPicker.IsOpen` property to True.
 Default value of `SfPicker.IsOpen` is False.

-Note: This property automatically changed to False when close the dialog by click outside of dialog SfPicker.
+Note: This property automatically changed to False when close the dialog by clicking outside of dialog SfPicker.

 {% tabs %}